Sebbia/antora-builder/README.md

 Build with live reload and serving:
 ```
-./sebbia-antora-builder.sh watch --src where/documentation/root/is --playbook where/playbook/is.yml
+./sebbia-antora-builder.sh watch -s where/documentation/root/is -p where/playbook/is/relative/to/src.yml
 ```

 After start the documentation can be viewed in a web browser at this URL: http://localhost:3000

 Finally build can be performed by this command:
 ```
-./sebbia-antora-builder.sh build --playbook where/playbook/is.yml --output where/to/place/html
+./sebbia-antora-builder.sh build -p where/playbook/is.yml -o where/to/place/html
 ```

 ## Directly builder usage without Docker